Storytelling – The most important in a nutshell

 Why is this version so much more catchy?
 Because it creates an image: a lonely (predicament) person (figure) and the singles exchange as liberation.
 In our minds, such a person closes the laptop and sets off on a date – every 11 seconds.
 How wonderful – whoosh, another one.

 Classic advertising is of course predestined for storytelling.
 Especially in the commercials that inspire during the Christmas season.
-A good example is this year’s Thomann Christmas fairy tale: People all over the world associate a warm feeling with the Christmas season.
+A good example is Thomann Christmas fairy tale of 2021: People all over the world associate a warm feeling with the Christmas season.
 Playing an instrument again conveys an equally overwhelming feeling.
 The story picks up on this, so grandfather and grandson rediscover their love of music.

 Social media is also changing the type of storytelling.
 Two important aspects of this are memes and stories.